tlienart/Xranklin.jl/docs/syntax/basics.md

     * Bartlett
 }

-Here's a simple ordered list with an un-ordered nested list (note that after the first item indicator, the numbering is automatic and so we can use the same number multiple times):
+Here's a simple ordered list with an unordered nested list (note that after the first item indicator, the numbering is automatic and so we can use the same number multiple times):